themaddoctor/classical_crypto_book/README.md

 book for teaching or you want to print and distribute copies, you must contact me to work out a licensing agreement.

-There is a new, expanded version in the works.
-Most of it is included here.
+There is a new, expanded version.
+Currently it is in two parts: version2.pdf and part11-ciphermachines.pdf.
+It doesn't have an index yet.